konnov/protocols-made-fun/_posts/2024-09-12-zksync-governance.md

 The ZKsync Governance Protocol is structured around a governance system with four distinct voting classes:

- - Token Assembly: Comprised of ZK tokenholders, who delegate the voting power of ZK tokens they hold to ZKsync addresses in order to (indirectly) participate in the ZKsync governance system.
+ - **Token Assembly**: Comprised of ZK tokenholders, who delegate the voting power of ZK tokens they hold to ZKsync addresses in order to (indirectly) participate in the ZKsync governance system.

- - ZK Foundation: A privileged supporting entity.
+ - **ZK Foundation**: A privileged supporting entity.

- - Guardians: A group of 5 to 8 actors with administrative privileges.
+ - **Guardians**: A group of 5 to 8 actors with administrative privileges.

- - Security Council: A group of 9 to 12 actors with administrative privileges.
+ - **Security Council**: A group of 9 to 12 actors with administrative privileges.

 The key characteristics of this governance system include: